Discovery Process Decisions Testing Features Results Players Reflections Next Steps

 3

-Sky skin — dark blue, vidiprinter era
+Sky skin — dark blue, broadcast aesthetic

-The penalty shootout.
+The penalty shootout

 The original Wembley board game resolves drawn matches with a coin toss.
 Simple — but a penalty shootout is the most dramatic moment in football, and a coin flip felt like a missed opportunity.
 The decision to redesign it went through four iterations before it was right.

-v3 — The problem
+v3 — The colour problem

 v4 — Fixed

-The detail
+The probability

 The details that make it feel real.